swizzin/docs.swizzin.ltd/docs/guides/dist-upgrade.md

 sudo apt upgrade
 ```

+If you receive an error regarding any repositories without release files, please double check your sources.
+Certain repos (like Debian's security updates) repository may not yet exist and will throw a hard error.
+This won't prevent you from using `apt` by command line, but the hard error will cause any apt-based installs while using `box` to fail.

-This will take some time.
+The update, once started, will take some time.
 Hundreds (if not 1000+) packages will be downloaded and updated.
 Please be patient: consider grabbing a coffee or a beer.

 Once this command finishes, we need to complete the upgrade with a `dist upgrade`: